A defined geographical zone

 In 2008, while he headed the Association des vignerons du Québec (now known as the Conseil des vins du Québec), Charles-Henri de Coussergues was the primary instigator of the certification process.
 “At the time, the industry was a bit of a free-for-all.
 There were no norms, and our wines were stigmatized,” recalls the co-owner of Dunham’s Vignoble de l’Orpailleur.
 “We wanted to highlight our winemaking abilities and provide Quebec wines with deserved prestige.”

 With the help of dedicated supporters a year later, the winemaker created a private certification program for Quebec wines.
 “The association invested in a technical specification book, with independent audits guaranteed by Ecocert Canada.
-For nine seasons, we adapted as needed, and perfected our methods,” states Yvan Quirion, current president of the AVQ/CVQ, and owner of Domaine St-Jacques (Saint-Jacques-le-Mineur).
+For nine seasons, we adapted as needed, and perfected our methods,” states Yvan Quirion, owner of Domaine St-Jacques (Saint-Jacques-le-Mineur).

 While certification wasn’t initially to everyone’s taste, it quickly became popular with the majority.
 It’s a process that requires effort: daily notes from the vine and chai, as well as random verifications.
 During the adjustment and implementation period, close to eight million bottles were certified — equivalent to half of Quebec’s overall wine production.